Maison Louis Latour - Château Corton Grancey Grand Cru 2018

 Nose

-Intense and complex, generous aromas of black cherry, blueberry, and crushed raspberry, with more floral notes of violet enhanced by subtle hints of licorice and white pepper.
+Intense and complex, with generous aromas of black cherry, blueberry, and crushed raspberry, complemented by floral notes of violet enhanced by subtle hints of licorice and white pepper

-Rich and full-bodied, elegant tannins, beautifully harmonious with a lively structure and great precision, flavors consistent with the nose, intermingling roasted and menthol aromas, leading to a long, velvety finish.
+Rich and full-bodied, with elegant tannins and a beautiful balance, featuring a lively structure and great precision; the flavors mirror the nose, with notes of roasted coffee and menthol intertwining all the way through to a long, velvety finish

 Serve